Induced abortion is the intentional ending of a pregnancy by surgery or drugs.

 For pregnancies of more than 12 weeks, dilation and evacuation is usually used.
 After the cervix is dilated, suction and forceps are used to remove the fetus and placenta.
 Then the uterus may be gently scraped to make sure everything has been removed.
 This technique results in fewer minor complications than do the drugs used to induce abortion.
 However, for pregnancies of more than 18 weeks, dilation and evacuation can cause serious complications, such as damage to the uterus or intestine.

 Drugs to induce abortions may be used for pregnancies of less than 9 weeks or more than 15 weeks.
 Drugs are typically used for very early abortions, before the sac containing the embryo and placenta is clearly visible on an ultrasound scan.
-Options include mifepristone (RU-486) and prostaglandins, such as misoprostol.
+These drugs include mifepristone (RU-486) and a prostaglandin, such as misoprostol.

 In general, abortion has a higher risk of complications than contraception or sterilization, especially for young women.
 However, complications from abortion are uncommon when it is done by a trained health care practitioner in a hospital or clinic.
+Also, complications occur much less often after an abortion than after delivery of a full-term baby.
 Serious complications occur in fewer than 1% of women.

 The risk of complications is related to the length of the pregnancy: The longer a woman has been pregnant, the greater the risk.
 Risk is also related to the method used.

-Elective abortion probably does not increase risks for the fetus or woman during subsequent pregnancies.
+Elective abortion does not increase risks for the fetus or woman during subsequent pregnancies.

-Last full review/revision August 2007 by Daniel R. Mishell, Jr., MD
+Last full review/revision August 2013 by Laura Sech; Daniel R. Mishell, Jr., MD; Emily Silverstein